Responding as a third sector organisation

 If you want to highlight wider concerns around a specific service, you should aim to substantiate these by reference to other evidence in the public domain.

-Patient Opinion runs for the benefit of both patients and staff and we want stories to drive service improvements and good practice.
+Care Opinion runs for the benefit of both patients and staff and we want stories to drive service improvements and good practice.